bark-community/bark-test-token/README.md

 ## Contract Address

 The BARK Token contract is deployed on the Solana Devnet.
-You can find the contract address [here](https://explorer.solana.com/address/26LtcueLjUVuNUPFBxVA2X3gLtpCD2hqefxnDau9AeFc/transfers?cluster=devnet).

 ## Token Details